statecapitols.tigerleaf.com What's On Top, Statues of Eagles

 On October 14, 2005, a full year ahead of schedule, the new gilding on the capitol dome was unveiled.
 The dome now has gold-framed panels with gilt bas-relief as originally intended by the designer.
 Dark gray paint is the highlighting background for the gilded designs: an eagle, a pair of American flags flanking an aegis (a shield from Greek mythology), and other symbols.

-This is the first time the West Virginia capitol dome has been finished exactly the way it was supposed to be.
+This is the first time the West Virginia state capitol building dome has been finished exactly the way it was supposed to be.

 The changing dome The original design of the dome was based on the building in Paris that houses Napoleon's tomb, the Hotel National des Invalides.
 That dome is partially gilded, and its lantern is completely gilded.
 Like Les Invalides, the original capitol dome was finished with gold leaf and a gray (lead-colored) field.
 This did not exactly follow Cass Gilbert's original design, but I have not yet discovered what the difference was.